hemanthd2805/Text-Summarizer/README.md

+# Text-Summarizer
-# Text-Summarizer => Summarization of the text documents is done using TF-IDF
+Summarization of the text documents is done using TF-IDF in python